 About Road Trip

 Ladakh has been always the ultimate destination for all.
-A road trip to Ladakh and within its beautiful lands is one of the finest adventures you will ever indulge in.
+A road trip to Ladakh and its beautiful lands is one of the finest adventures you will ever indulge in.
 The stunning valleys, the magnificent mountains and the breathtaking views of the landscape call every traveller to explore.
 Ladakh is amongst the most admired spots to visit in India on the list of engine bikers over the nation.
 Travelling to Leh Ladakh by road is one of the best things holidaymakers and adventure seekers can do.
-There are mainly two motorable routes to reach here, the first being the Zoji La Pass connecting Srinagar to Ladakh and Rohtang Pass that connects Manali to Ladakh.
+There are mainly two motorable routes to reach here, the first being the Zoji La Pass connecting Srinagar to Ladakh and Rohtang Pass which connects Manali to Ladakh.
 The scenic scenes make the drive from Manali or Srinagar to Leh in Ladakh an uncommon amongst the most amazing trips you can ever indulge in.
-The highways heading to Leh are open just in the months of May and October and remains snow-covered for the rest of the months.
-Best time to visit in Leh Ladakh is April to September.
+The highways heading to Leh are open just in the months of May and October and remain snow-covered for the rest of the months.
+The best time to visit Leh Ladakh is April to September.

 Travelling By Bike